LeNPaul/Lagrange/_posts/2022-02-15-camera-calibration.md

 A camera is **calibrated** if we know the *camera parameters* which define the mapping between the 2D image point / 3D ray spaces.
 Camera calibration is the process of computing the **camera parameters**: $$A$$, $$\textbf{k}$$, and $$\textbf{W}$$ (defined in [$$\S$$Camera parameters](#camera-parameters)).

-A camera calibration **dataset** is gathered by capturing multiple images of a known physical calibration target, varying the camera pose and/or board pose for each view for a total of N views.
+A camera calibration **dataset** is gathered by capturing multiple images of a known physical calibration target and varying the board pose with respect to the camera for each view (for a total of N views).

-So, given N images of a known calibration target, compute the camera parameters: $$A$$, $$\textbf{k}$$, and $$\textbf{W}$$.
+So, given N images of a known calibration target, camera calibration computes the camera parameters: $$A$$, $$\textbf{k}$$, and $$\textbf{W}$$.
 And with these parameters, we can **reason spatially** about the world from images!

 {:centeralign: style="text-align: center;"}

 ![Figure 1](assets/img/pict_calib_mini2.gif)
 {: centeralign }

-A calibration dataset and its visualization, from [vision.caltech.edu](http://www.vision.caltech.edu/bouguetj/calib_doc/).
+Fig. 1: A calibration dataset and its visualization, from [vision.caltech.edu](http://www.vision.caltech.edu/bouguetj/calib_doc/).
 {: centeralign }